 University of Coimbra

-You will notice that the university has a lot of tradition when you see the students.
-They are often dressed in robes, and at multiple times per year there are special events that date back hundreds of years.
+You will notice that the university has a lot of traditions when you see the students.
+They are often dressed in robes, and multiple times per year there are special events that date back hundreds of years.